Easy Steps Install and Use CMake on AlmaLinux 8

 To Complete this guide, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide the Initial Server Setup with AlmaLinux 8.

-Now follow the steps below to install CMake on your server.
+Now follow the steps below to Install and Use CMake on AlmaLinux 8.

 Download and Install CMake on AlmaLinux 8